feliiizabeth/j-furniture/README.md

 ## Assets & Media

 All images, logos, and videos used in this project are provided by J Furniture.
 They are intellectual property of the business and are protected by copyright law.
-These assets are **not licensed for reuse, redistribution, republished, or commercial use**.
+These assets are **not licensed for reuse, redistribution, republication, or commercial use**.

 If you fork or clone this project, please replace them with your own media.